noxthot/ss22_julia_workshop/pages/introduction/functions.md

 #1 (generic function with 1 method)
 ```

-Unfortunately this function can not be accessed again, since we do not have a name/variable which could be accessed.
+Unfortunately, this function can not be accessed again, since we do not have a name/variable which could be accessed.
 But we can apply a value right away and e.g. evaluate this anonymous function for $x = 3$:
 ```julia-repl
 julia> (x -> x^2 + 1)(3)
 10
 ```

 This is not a good application for an anonymous function but there are applications where they are indeed quite helpful.
-Throughout this workshop we will occasionally use anonymous functions as function arguments.
-Let us take a look at the function `map(f, c)` that allows to transform a collection (e.g. a vector) `c` by applying function `f` to every element.
+Throughout this workshop, we will occasionally use anonymous functions as function arguments.
+Let us take a look at the function [`map(f, c)`](https://docs.julialang.org/en/v1/base/collections/#Base.map) that allows us to transform a collection (e.g. a vector) `c` by applying function `f` to every element.
 The following example applies $x \mapsto x^2 + 1$ to every element of the vector `[1, 2, 3, 4, 5]`:
 ```julia-repl
 julia> map(x -> x^2 + 1, [1, 2, 3, 4, 5])
 5-element Vector{Int64}: